Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 Also, Docker enables me to deliver a full artifact that is not any different.

 But a last word of warning:
-Due to cabal, the builds take quite long.
+Due to cabal the builds take quite long.
-In Docker for most CIs these steps are not cached, and id'd be very careful to use it carelessly if you pay per buildminute.
+In Docker for most CIs these steps are not cached, and i'd be very careful to use it carelessly if you pay per build-minute.
 I have not yet figured out how to properly only install dependencies when they change so they can properly cached, as every time I touch the cabal file the layer changes.
 This is maybe a topic for the next post.